pbayer/DiscreteEventsCompanion.jl/docs/src/models.md

 [^1]:  Cassandras and Lafortune: *Introduction to Discrete Event Systems*, Springer, 2008, Ch.
 10
 [^2]:  Choi and Kang: *Modeling and Simulation of Discrete-Event Systems*, Wiley, 2013
 [^3]:  see also: [M/M/c queue](https://en.wikipedia.org/wiki/M/M/c_queue) on Wikipedia and an [implementation in `SimJulia`](https://github.com/BenLauwens/SimJulia.jl/blob/master/examples/queue_mmc.ipynb).
 [^4]: the load activity in the activity-based example uses a conditional event.
 The condition is then checked periodically with sampling.
 That introduces a time divergence into the simulation.
-Instead in the process-based example the blocking on channels is handled by Julia internally and we need not to wait conditionally.
+Instead in the process-based example the blocking on channels is handled by Julia internally and we need not to wait conditionally on the clock.